terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 ## Standard pipeline

+### Overview of the standard pipeline

+If you are comfortable reading code, read through the snakefile to see how the pipeline runs, and which programs and versions are used.

+Here is a brief overview:

+Raw paired-end reads are merged using SEQPREP v1.3.2 from bioconda (St. John, 2016).
+This step looks for a minimum Phred quality score of 20 in the overlap region, requires at least 25bp overlap.

+Primers are trimmed in two steps using CUTADAPT v2.4 from bioconda (Martin, 2011).
+This step looks for a minimum Phred quality score of at least 20 at the ends, forward primer is trimmed first, no more than 3 N's allowed, trimmed reads need to be at least 150 bp, untrimmed reads are discarded.
+The output from the first step, is used as in put for the second step.
+This step looks for a minimum Phred quality score of at least 20 at the ends, the reverse primer is trimmed, no more than 3 N's allowed, trimmed reads need to be at least 150 bp, untrimmed reads are discarded.

+Files are reformatted and samples are combined for a global analysis.

+Reads are dereplicated (only unique sequences are retained) using VSEARCH v2.13.6 from bioconda (Rognes et al., 2016).

+Denoised exact sequence variants (ESVs) are generated using USEARCH v11.0.667 with the unoise3 algorithm (Edgar, 2016).
+This step removes any PhiX contamination, putative chimeric sequences, sequences with predicted errors, and rare sequences.
+This step produces zero-radius OTUs (Zotus) also referred to commonly as amplicon sequence variants (ASVs), ESVs, or 100% operational taxonomic unit (OTU) clusters.
+Here, we define rare sequences to be sequence clusters containing only one or two reads (singletons and doubletons) and these are removed as 'noise'.

+An ESV table that tracks read number for each ESV in each sample is generated with VSEARCH.

+18S taxonomic assignments are made using the Ribosomal Database classifier (RDP classifier) (Wang et al., 2007) using a reference dataset trained on 18S sequences obtained from SILVA 132 SSU Ref Nr99 (Preusse et al., 2007) and is available from https://github.com/terrimporter/18SClassifier .  **Note that the SILVA reference set was modified to remove taxa with inconsistent taxonomic lineages.**

+The final output is reformatted to add read numbers for each sample and column headers to improve readability.

+### Prepare your environment to run the pipeline

 1. This pipeline includes a conda environment that provides most of the programs needed to run this pipeline (SNAKEMAKE, SEQPREP, CUTADAPT, VSEARCH, etc.).

 ```linux